mehr-licht/A3S2SDIS2/README.md

+>Descrição\
+Which should describe the main features of your project, including the operations supported by the backup service, as well as a summary of the features that raises the ceiling of your grade above the mininum, namely whether you use threads or not, JSSE, or whether you address scalability or fault-tolerance.
+This section is mandatory.

+>Note that references to the code should include both the name of the source code file and line numbers.
+If you wish you can add additional sections.

 ### Arquitectura

 A arquitectura escolhida para a implementação deste trabalho segue um modelo (semi-)centralizado com um master peer, podendo ser-lhe adicionado até mais dois peers para melhorar a fault tolerance (redundância por replicação).